wellbay/dropzone3-actions/README.md

 end
 ```

+*NOTE: When using included Ruby gems you can simply require them directly.
+Do not add a require 'bundler/setup' line before requiring gems included with Dropzone as this is already done for you and requiring bundler again can cause problems in some cases.*

 ## Bundling Ruby gems along with your action

 If your action needs gems that are not included with the system Ruby or with Dropzone then you can download and run this [bundle-gems.sh](https://gist.github.com/aptonic/27f869d4c3647cb51725) script to download the gems listed in a Gemfile into your action bundle.
 You must have the bundler gem installed to use this script, you can install bundler by running: